 Talent Identification Programmes

-British Canoeing has a great track record of developing athletes through Talent Identification (TID) Programmes.
-Recent successes from athletes that have come through our talent programmes include participation at the London 2012 Olympic Games and representing Great Britain at the World Championships.
+British Canoeing has a great track record of developing athletes though Talent Identification (TID) Programmes.
+Recent successes from athletes that have come through our talent programmes include participating at the London 2012 Olympic Games and representing Great Britain at the World Championships.